Does SEO mean Marketing?

 Don’t Put All Your Apples in the Same Basket

 SEO should not be used as a single marketing strategy because search engines change their algorithms and there is no guarantee of continued traffic.
-Additional techniques could be used such as pay per click (PPC) promotion and building content rich web pages, using Google analytics to allow website owners to measure result and improving a site’s conversion rates.
+Additional techniques could be used such as pay per click (PPC) promotion and building content-rich web pages, using Google analytics to allow website owners to measure the result and improving a site’s conversion rates.

-Do not put all your apples in the same basket by only using search engine optimization because if search engines move in a different direction it could mean heavy losses to your website.
+Do not put all your apples in the same basket by only using SEO because if search engines move in a different direction it could mean heavy losses to your website.
 But, trying to manipulate the search engines results is getting more and more difficult and getting to be not worth the effort.

 The dishonesty of creating schemes to underhandedly inflate page rankings will probably always be out there just like viruses because some “crazy” will have the need to find a way of getting over or doing it the “easy” way.
 Is it really worth that kind of effort?